 The Imaginative Conservative applies the principle of appreciation to the discussion of culture and politics—we approach dialogue with magnanimity rather than with mere civility.
 Will you help us remain a refreshing oasis in the increasingly contentious arena of modern discourse?
 Please consider donating now.

-The featured image is a detail from “Dickens’ Dream” and is in the Public Domain, courtesy of Wikimedia Commons.
+The featured image (detail) is “Dickens’ Dream” by Robert William Buss and is in the public domain, courtesy of Wikimedia Commons.